Massage & Chronic Pain

 Massage therapy isn’t just a relaxation method for those suffering with chronic pain; there are actually numerous benefits that can possibly help to ease your pain, both short-term and long-term.
 Beyond the initial relaxing of the body and calming of the mind during a massage session, the act of physical touch has been shown time and again in research to have amazing benefits.
 Stretches and range of motion exercises can help to ease stiffness in the joints and improve movement.
 Healthy, safe touch causes your body to release several hormones (oxytocin) and neurotransmitters (serotonin, dopamine, and endorphins) that dull the pain and make you feel good.
 At the same time, your nervous system is being stimulated in a way that can “reset” things, so to speak.
 You’re basically re-training your nerves in how to perceive touch and pain – something that is theorized to be at the heart of chronic pain.

 If you’re suffering from chronic pain, or know someone who is, let’s see if massage therapy would be a good addition to your current treatment plan.

-Narjé Massage and Wellness in Auburn, Ma offers stress reduction, pain management and treatment specific therapy in a safe, nurturing, healing environment.
+Narjé Massage and Wellness in Adairsville, GA offers stress reduction, pain management and treatment specific therapy in a safe, nurturing, healing environment.
 Whether you want to just relax or address a chronic pain issue we can customize a treatment just for YOU.
-To schedule your appointment call 774-232-0568 or visit our website www.narjemassagewellness.com
+To schedule your appointment text or call 470-707-1557 or visit our website www.narjemassagewellness.com